-Rusted Radishes: Beirut Literary and Art Journal was founded in the English Department of the American University of Beirut in 2012 with the intention of creating a space for both emerging and established writers who have a connection to Lebanon.
+Rusted Radishes: Beirut Literary and Art Journal is happy to be in its 10th year of circulation!
 Over the years, we have published diverse work from bordering countries, the diaspora, and beyond.
-As we evolved, we opened the submissions to people connected to the MENA region, and published work from Pakistan, Egypt, Tunisia as well as local translations of Norwegian, French, and Syrian writers, amongst others.
+As we evolved, we opened the submissions to people connected to the MENA region.
 We do not insist on creating geographic borders for submissions, but we do acknowledge that Beirut’s revolving door of influences and cultures, its history, and its perch on the Mediterranean, is certainly at the heart of a unique convergence of voices.

-In 2017, the Center for Arts and Humanities at AUB awarded the journal a grant to build a website so that we could expand our reach farther than print publication can.
-We look forward to meeting all the new writers and artists that the open borders of the internet allow us to greet.
+In 2017, the Center for Arts and Humanities at AUB awarded the journal a grant to build this website so that we could expand our reach further than print publication can.